Seasteading: Background

 Nomadic ocean life has been practiced for millennia by so-called sea nomad peoples, particularly around Southeast Asia.

-Venice, while built on stilts, has been identified as an early example of seasteading, not only as a long standing maritime settlement, but also as the center of the historic independent state of the Republic of Venice.
+Venice, while built on stilts, has been identified as an early example of seasteading, not only as a longstanding maritime settlement, but also as the center of the historic independent state of the Republic of Venice.

-Historic inspiration for seasteading includes Venice, which while built on stilts like similar settlements to its North, East or South, is not only a long-standing maritime settlement, but also center of the historic independent state of the Republic of Venice.
+Historic inspiration for seasteading includes Venice, which, while built on stilts like similar settlements to its North, East or South, is not only a longstanding maritime settlement, but also center of the historic independent state of the Republic of Venice.